ZJUArch/verilog-general-guide/README.md

 - generator

 Won't say too much about them because we are in _Basic_ section.
 But they are powerful and convenient when you get familiar with them.
 You may refer to other resource if you want to learn.

+## Advance

+### Rules

+1. Prefer sync to async
+    - Always use `posedge clk` to trigger a sequential always block instead of some random signals.
+    - Reason: Eases clock network synthesis.
+Eases test strategy generation, and limits exceptions to the coding standards to a small module.
+It also improves the portability of the code to a different end use clocking scheme.
+1. Prefer explicitly initialize in always block to initial block
+    - Reseting reg value when `reset` signal is high.
+    - Reason: Always maintaining proper reset behavior.
+1. Prefer multiple always blocks to a huge always block
+    - Reason: dividing different logic to make code clear.
+1. Prefer generic design
+    - Using `parameter` to write generic module
+    - Reason: Simplify code.
+Increase readability.
+1. Prefer semantic naming
+1. Prefer unified coding sytle
+    - Since Verilog coding style is rather complicated and various among different companies.
+We do not specify a certain style here.
+But make sure you stick to one through your project.

+### Pattern

+1. Finite state machine

+1. Moore machine
+2. Mealy machine